Intro to Emacs Lisp: Adding Live Previews when Editing Markdown Files (Part 3 of 3)

 Emacs Lisp docstrings come after the argument list but before the

-declaration, if there is one.
+interactive declaration, if there is one.
 Emacs Lisp docstrings conventionally

 documentation for a function, arguments mentioned this way are highlighted